Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Theoretical Analysis of the Scaled Diversity Regularizer

-The regularizer penalizes insufficient separation only when distinct behaviors are feasible; when the underlying environment admits only a finite set of Pareto-optimal solutions, the RL objective dominates and the policy converges to these true solutions, even if the resulting front is nonconvex.
-Thus, the diversity term \emph{encourages} distinct solutions for distinct preferences but does not \emph{require} the emergence of new policies beyond what the environment affords.
+\paragraph{Convexity and Objective Dominance.} While Proposition~\ref{lem:diversity_theory} shows that the regularizer encourages preference-proportional separation, in practice, $\mathcal{L}_{\text{diversity}}$ is optimized jointly with the PPO surrogate $\mathcal{L}_{\text{policy}}$.
+This balance is crucial: the regularizer penalizes insufficient separation only when distinct, high-performing behaviors are feasible.
+If the underlying environment admits only a finite set of Pareto-optimal solutions (e.g., highly discontinuous discrete environments), the primary RL objective will dominate the gradients, causing the policy to converge to these true environmental solutions even if the resulting KL divergence falls short of the target $\alpha\delta$.
+Thus, the diversity term smoothly \emph{encourages} distinct solutions along the Pareto front without forcing the network to hallucinate suboptimal policies in regions where the environment affords none.